CrystalVortex/Minecraft-Bedrock-Version-Manager/README.md

-Doesnt use a web browser (in progress)
+Doesnt use a web browser (in progress/coming soon)